How to Get a Good Nights Sleep?

 - Limit the use of nicotine and caffeine – These have heavy stimulants that make it harder to fall asleep and also does not allow a person to have good quality sleep.

-Studies show that people who recognize their disorder and seek help with it rather than taking sleeping pills are able to fight insomnia better.
+Studies show that people who recognize presenting issues and seek help with it rather than taking sleeping pills are able to address insomnia better.
 No matter the cause, it is best to get professional help to improve the quality of your life.